nuxeo/nuxeo/nuxeo-template-rendering-xdocreport/src/test/resources/data/MDSample.md

  - you select the Template associated

- - you can render the template and have the resulting file stored in the file schema.
+ - you can render the template and have the resulting file stored in the file schemas.

 But this is probably not the main use case.